Badger culling in the United Kingdom: Efficacy

-The 2014/15 cull (England)
+The 2014–15 cull (England)

-On 3 April 2014, Owen Paterson decided to continue the culling trials in 2014, in the same areas of Gloucestershire and Somerset as the 2012/13 cull.
+On 3 April 2014, Owen Paterson decided to continue the culling trials in 2014, in the same areas of Gloucestershire and Somerset as the 2012–2013 cull.
 On 20 May 2014, the Badger Trust applied for a judicial review of this policy in the High Court, claiming that Paterson unlawfully failed to put into place an independent expert panel to oversee the process.

 In response to a Freedom of Information Act request submitted by the Humane Society International (HSI) UK, DEFRA said that for nearly a year, it had been conducting initial investigations into carbon monoxide gas dispersal in badger sett-like structures.
 No live badgers have been gassed.
 HSI expressed concerns about the extent to which gassing causes animal suffering.

-In September 2014, a second year of badger culling began in Gloucestershire and Somerset as during 2013/2014.
+In September 2014, a second year of badger culling began in Gloucestershire and Somerset as during 2013–2014.
 The cull had previously been stated to be extended to a further 10 areas.
 The Badger Trust claimed at the High Court that this cull would take place without independent monitoring, but DEFRA has denied this, saying experts from Natural England and the Animal Health Veterinary Laboratory Agency will be monitoring the cull.
 In June 2015, the National Trust, one of the largest landowners in the UK, stated it would not be allowing badger cullers onto their land until the results of all 4 years of pilot trials were known.

-Aims

-The 2014/15 cull targets had been lowered to 316 badgers in Somerset and 615 in Gloucestershire.
+The 2014–2015 cull targets had been lowered to 316 badgers in Somerset and 615 in Gloucestershire.
 Overall, the aim was for a reduction of 70% in badger populations over the successive culls.
 This was to be achieved with an emphasis on trapping badgers in cages and shooting them at dawn, rather than "free shooting".

-Protests
+Response

-As in the 2013/14 cull, hundreds of protesters entered the culling areas to disrupt the badgers causing them to remain down their setts and avoiding being trapped and/or shot, or to look for injured badgers.
+As in the 2013–2014 cull, hundreds of protesters entered the culling areas to disrupt the badgers causing them to remain down their setts and avoiding being trapped, shot, or both, or to look for injured badgers.
 On 9 September 2014, two saboteurs in Gloucestershire found a badger trapped in a cage with cullers nearby.
 The police were called and the saboteurs pointed out that under government guidelines, trapped badgers should be released if a risk of interference from a third party existed.
 The saboteur organisation, "Stop the Cull" said police "did the right thing" and freed the badger.
 Gloucestershire police confirmed the standoff, which it said was resolved peacefully – adding the decision to release the badger was made by a contractor working for the cull operator.

 Brian May, guitarist with the rock band Queen, is a critic of badger culling in the UK.
-He has called for the 2014/15 cull to be cancelled.
+He has called for the 2014–2015 cull to be cancelled.
 "It's almost beyond belief that the government is blundering ahead with a second year of inept and barbaric badger killing," he said.

 Organisations involved in protesting the cull include: